onedata/onedata-documentation/doc/administering_onedata/luma.md

 LUMA DB can be set up for each storage registered in Oneprovider separately, with different credentials for users on each storage.

+## How to properly configure LUMA DB and storage
+Below checklist will help properly configure LUMA DB and storage in Onedata.
+It is recommended to first familiarize oneself with all the concepts described in this chapter.
+Then, you should decide whether your use case is [basic](#basic) or [advanced](#advanced).

+### Configuration for the basic use case
+1. Choose and setup (if required) the right [LUMA DB feed](#populating-luma-db-with-feeds)
+2. Make sure that [storage credentials](#onedata-user-to-storage-credentials-mapping) to which Onedata users will be mapped exist and are reflected in the storage system.

+### Configuration for the advanced use case

+1. Choose and setup (if required) the right [LUMA DB feed](#populating-luma-db-with-feeds)
+2. Make sure that [storage credentials](#onedata-user-to-storage-credentials-mapping) to which Onedata users will be mapped exist and are reflected in the storage system.
+3. It is strongly recommended to ensure that all files on the imported storage have the same group owner (GID) - [read more](#advanced-mappings).
+4. If you intend to enable auto storage import with enabled `syncAcl` option you must properly set chosen feed to deliver mappings for NFSv4 ACL [users](#storage-acl-user-to-onedata-user-mapping) and [groups](#storage-acl-group-to-onedata-group-mapping) for which ACLs are set on the imported storage.

 ## Credential types

 ### Storage credentials